JawThrow/ICSPCodec/README.md

 the above figure is intended to explain DCT, so it is different from the exact DCT result.
 In fact, the image block used for DCT in the ICSP codec is a difference block and DCT result is stored as a floating type.

 ### Quantization
 Quantization is a process of dividing a transformed block by a constant(quantization step, QStep).
 Through quantization, most of the AC Components which have a high frequency component have 0 value or a very small value.
 The more AC components with very small values, the less bits are allocated in entropy coding process, resulting in a compression efficiency increas.
 However, this process directly damage to image quality.
-The larger the QStep, the larger the loss of image quality.
+The larger the QStep, the larger the loss of image quality.<br/>
 ICSP codec supports independent AC and DC component quantization(QStepAC, QStepDC).
 Also, ICSP codec provides 1, 8 and 16 QStep.

 ![image](https://user-images.githubusercontent.com/36951642/58096758-bfc21780-7c10-11e9-8101-c59793486858.png)